-Over Spring Break 2014 our family went to Moab.
+One of our favorite family vacations for Spring Break in Utah is to visit Moab.
 We found all the best adventures for children located in and around the National Parks in the area (We didn’t go south.
 There is SO much more to do in Monticello or Blanding).
 From petroglyphs, to dinosaur tracks, to bird refuges, to museums, to ghost towns, you’ll find it here!
 Click on the links to find out what to do in Moab.

 This the reason that many families come to Moab.
 Plan to spend at least 2 days in the park if you intend to hike Delicate Arch.
 There is a Junior Ranger Program and many small family-friendly hikes.